 What you need to know about interest rates to make sure you're getting the best deal.

-A number of different financial products come with interest rates: personal loans, home loans, credit cards and savings accounts.
-Some types of interest rates cost you money and some earn you money.
+A number of different financial products come with interest rates: personal loans, home loans, credit cards, term deposits and savings accounts.
+Interest rates either cost you money or earn you money.
 For example, your savings account interest rate will earn you money whereas your credit card interest rate will cost you money.

 Interest rates can be structured and charged in different ways depending on the bank and the product.
 This guide will explain how interest rates work so you can compare products and find the right one for you.